-I have been lucky enough to work full time for three internationally renowned research groups in the field of experimental quantum physics:
+I have been lucky enough to work full time for four internationally renowned research groups in the field of experimental quantum physics:

 I entered the academic world through the quantum technology lab at The University of Queensland under the supervision of Prof. Andrew White.
 In this field I am best known for my work on quantum walks and multi-photon quantum interference.
 My research highlights include: